Afatinib

-Afatinib, sold under the brand name Gilotrif among others, is a medication used to treat non-small cell lung carcinoma (NSCLC).
+Afatinib, sold under the brand name Gilotrif among others, is a medication which is used to treat non-small cell lung carcinoma (NSCLC).
 It belongs to the tyrosine kinase inhibitor family of medications.
 It is taken by mouth.

-It is mainly used to treat cases of NSCLC that harbour mutations in the epidermal growth factor receptor (EGFR) gene.
+It is mainly used to treating cases of NSCLC that harbour mutations in the epidermal growth factor receptor (EGFR) gene.

-It is on the World Health Organization's List of Essential Medicines.
+Afatinib is a therapeutic alternative on the World Health Organization's List of Essential Medicines.

 Medical uses

 It has received regulatory approval for use as a treatment for non-small cell lung cancer, although there is emerging evidence to support its use in other cancers such as breast cancer.